-Heat Pumps – Scotland is About to Get Warmer for a Lot Less Money
+Heat Pumps – A Warmer Scotland for Less Money

 How They Work

 With regards to heat pumps, Scotland is a country perfect for their application.
-With a high demand for central heating – and as a result high energy bills – heat pumps can save households a huge amount of money of their lifespan.
-A standard heat pump has a lifespan of 20 years and a low installation cost in comparison to other money saving installations.
-There are a variety of different heat pumps techniques available, but the majority of those available to homeowners are vapour-compression heat pumps.
+With a high demand for heat from electric or gas central heating – and as a result high energy bills – air source heat pumps in Scotland can save households a huge amount of money of their lifespan.
+A standard air source heat pump has a lifespan of 20 years and a low installation cost in comparison to other money saving renewable installations.
+There are a variety of different heat pump technologies available, but the majority of those available to homeowners are vapour-compression heat pumps.
 They are based around a fairly simple physical principle: heat will move from areas of higher temperatures to those of lower temperatures.
 By manipulating certain aspects of the physical situation, heat pumps can draw heat from the surrounding air which is then used to vapourise water or another similar heat transfer liquid.
 The resulting vapour is compressed, increasing its temperature, and sent to a condenser in the appropriate area.
 The heat is then extracted from the compressed vapour, causing the fluid to revert to its liquid form.
 It is then passed back to the evaporator to complete the cycle.